The Magdalen Islands or their French name - Îles de la Madeleine are an archipelago…

 Go downhill or cross country skiing

 Keen skiers should know that Mont Sainte-Anne is only 40 minutes away.
 Look for superb downhill skiing with stupendous views long with some of the best cross-country skiing in Canada.
-Over 200 kilometres of beautifully groomed hills – with the possibility of seeing a moose await the Nordic skier.
+Over 200 km of beautifully groomed hills – with the possibility of seeing a moose await the Nordic skier.

 Visit Montmorency Falls

-On the way to the hill and just 20 minutes from downtown, you’ll drive past 83 metre high Montmorency Falls – a particularly beautiful site at night.
+On the way to the hill and just 20 minutes from downtown, you’ll drive past 83 m high Montmorency Falls – a particularly beautiful site at night.
 If you choose to stop, you can explore the area around the falls via a cable car – and it’s also possible to climb stairs to the top of the falls.

 In the winter the area is a veritable winter wonderland.